lsguntzel/lsguntzel.github.io/index.md

 The Nest is unfortunately not ADA accessible and requires climbing one flight of stairs.
 If mobility concerns are an issue, please reach out so we can discuss options.

-I see clients in person on Tuesdays, with occasional telehealth availability at other times.
+I see clients in person on Thursdays, with occasional telehealth availability at other times.

 <h2 style="text-align: center;">Common Issues</h2>
 <p style="text-align: center;">